3. During the QbTest

 3.1 Observations and interaction

-In this chapter you will learn how to interact with the patient and how to make clinical observations of the patient’s behavior during the QbTest.
+In this chapter you will learn how to interact with the patient and how to make clinical observations of the patient’s behaviour during the QbTest.

 - How the patient presents coming into the QbTest environment